 - Expulsion of Indian High Commissioner

 The decision was taken at a National Security Committee(NSC) meeting headed by Imran Khan.
-The Foreign Minister of Pakistan Shah Mehmood Qureshi quoted “We will call back our ambassador from Delhi and send back their”.
+The Foreign Minister of Pakistan Shah Mehmood Qureshi, said, “We will call back our ambassador from Delhi and send them back there”.

 - Pakistan Takes the Issue to UN

-In a National Security Committee(NSC) meeting held at Islamabad which was headed by Pakistan President Imran Khan, it was decided that the committee will take the issue of Kashmir to UN.
+In a National Security Committee(NSC) meeting held in Islamabad, which Pakistan President Imran Khan headed, it was decided that the committee will take the issue of Kashmir to UN.
 It was said that Pakistan will celebrate its Independence day (14th August) in solidarity with brave Kashmiris and will claim 15th August as a “Black Day”.

 “PM has also directed all diplomatic channels to be activated in order to expose brutal Indian racist regime, design and human rights violations.
 PM directed Pakistani Armed Forces to continue vigilance,” tweeted Pakistan Tehreek-e-Insaf (PTI), the ruling party.